Jiayan-Dong/test/index.md

 - [ ] Find an internship
 - [ ] Find a job

-Contack information: nonlighting@gmail.com or jid001@ucsd.edu
+Contact information: nonlighting@gmail.com or jid001@ucsd.edu